This guide is based on UK law. It was last updated in September 2010.

 Further exemptions

 The Electronic Commerce Directive (Terrorism Act 2006) Regulations 2007 provided specific exemptions for ISPs from offences made under the Terrorism Act 2006.
-The Regulations ensure that the key provisions of the Terrorism Act 2006 apply on a country-of-origin basis and exempt service providers from liability where they act as mere conduits, caches or hosts of information.
+The Regulations ensure that the key provisions of the Terrorism Act 2006 apply on a country of origin basis and exempt service providers from liability where they act as mere conduits, caches or hosts of information.

 What you should do next

-- Examine your website.
+• Examine your website:

-- Does your order process take advantage of the Regulations' flexibility to "acknowledge" rather than "accept" orders?
+• does your order process take advantage of the Regulations' flexibility to "acknowledge" rather than "accept" orders?;

-- Do you have insurance in place?
+• do you have insurance in place?; and

-- Have you assessed your international exposure?
+• have you assessed your international exposure?

 Links